Toyota Corolla (E210): Europe

-The E210 Corolla saloon marks the return of conventional 4-door body shape Corolla after the E120 generation was replaced by hatchback and estate-only Auris.
-While the 5-door Corolla Hatchback and Touring Sports are sold across Europe, the 4-door saloon is only offered in selected European countries (the United Kingdom, Ireland, Portugal, Spain, Belgium, Germany, Czech Republic, Slovakia, Hungary, Finland, Poland, Cyprus, and all across the Balkans and Caucasus).
+The saloon variant is built in Turkey and marked the European return of the conventional four-door body shape Corolla after the Corolla (E120) generation.
+It is only offered in selected European countries (the UK, Ireland, Portugal, Spain, Belgium, Germany, Czech Republic, Slovakia, Hungary, Finland, Poland, Cyprus, and all across the Balkans and Caucasus).
+The Saloon variant was discontinued in the UK after the 2023 facelift.